Drake (musician): Early life

 Aubrey Drake Graham was born on October 24, 1986, in Toronto, Ontario.
-His father, Dennis Graham, is an African-American Catholic drummer from Memphis who once performed with country musician Jerry Lee Lewis.
+His father, Dennis Graham, is an African-American drummer from Memphis, Tennessee, who once performed with musician Jerry Lee Lewis.
 His mother, Sandra "Sandi" Graham (née Sher), is a Canadian Ashkenazi Jew, who worked as an English teacher and florist.
 Graham performed at Club Bluenote in Toronto, where he met Sandra, who was in attendance.
-Drake is a dual citizen of the U.S. and Canada, the former derived from Graham.
-In his youth, he attended a Jewish day school and had a bar mitzvah.
+Drake is a dual citizen of the United States and Canada, the former derived from Graham.
+In his youth, he attended a Jewish day school and became a bar mitzvah.

 Drake's parents divorced when he was five years old.
 After the divorce, he and his mother remained in Toronto; his father returned to Memphis, where he was incarcerated for a number of years on drug-related charges.
-Graham's limited finances and legal issues caused him to remain in the U.S. until Drake's early adulthood.
+Graham's limited finances and legal issues caused him to remain in the US until Drake's early adulthood.
 Prior to his arrest, Graham would travel to Toronto and bring Drake to Memphis every summer.
-His father later collaborated with Canadian music group Arkells on the music video for a song titled "Drake's Dad".
 Graham claimed in an interview that Drake's assertions of him being an absent father were embellishments used to sell music, which Drake vehemently denies.